daknob/eldim/README.md

 parallel requests very quickly, depending on the server RAM and the file sizes.

+### Many Swift API Calls
+Although it does not seem to be a problem with most OpenStack Swift backends, since all API calls are authenticated, eldim makes too many of them, and it may be rate limited by some defensive mechanism of the backend.

+It can make up to 10 API calls per file upload request, in order to be able to ensure that it can function properly.
+However, some optimizations are currently possible, but they have not been implemented since it does not seem to affect many cloud providers, adds complexity, and may reduce in more errors if something is not handled properly.

 ### Symmetric Encryption
 Since encryption is symmetric, the key to decrypt all files must always be stored in the eldim configuration file.
 If the eldim server is hacked,